jminman99/MentraAssistant-Blank/replit.md

 - June 24, 2025: ENHANCED David's maturity guidelines - added rule to avoid childhood or trivial analogies (lemonade stands, little league) when users process adult leadership, authority, or spiritual struggles - ensures age-appropriate wisdom for serious concerns
 - June 24, 2025: IMPROVED David's conversational flow - added rule to avoid starting every response with "That reminds me..." or similar story triggers, stories now emerge organically rather than automatically for more natural dialogue
 - June 25, 2025: RESOLVED critical security vulnerability CVE-2025-30208 - upgraded Vite from 5.4.14 to 5.4.15 to patch file system bypass vulnerability that could expose sensitive files when development server is network-accessible
+- June 27, 2025: INTEGRATED John Mark Inman AI mentor - added new mentor persona with "faith and fire" personality, operational intensity with spiritual surrender, direct plain-spoken communication style, expertise in leadership transitions and men in transition, fully integrated with existing chat system using semantic configuration layer

 ## Changelog